 I begin every day with a 1-hour meditation.
 As do many of the most successful people you know.
 Including rock stars, actors, corporate CEOs, TV and radio hosts, authors, and professional athletes.[i]

-And one of the little secrets we have discovered is nootropics and meditation make for a profound combination.
+And one of the little secrets I have discovered is nootropics and meditation make for a profound combination.

 The benefits of meditation are supported and often accelerated when using nootropic supplements.

 If you’ve tried meditation once or twice and abandoned it because it was too hard, I’m hoping this post will help you reconsider.
-Because it’s not difficult to do.
+Because it’s not difficult to do an which I explain later on in this post.

 And if you do meditate and want to know how to improve your daily practice, this post can help.